-Vonoprazan first received approval in Japan on December 26, 2014 as TAKECAB® for the following indications:
+Vonoprazan first received approval in Japan on December 26, 2014, and was launched shortly thereafter in February 2015, as TAKECAB[®] for the following indications:

-- Healing and maintenance of healing of erosive esophagitis; - Adjunct to antibiotics in H. pylori treatment; - Gastric ulcer; - Duodenal ulcer; - Prevention of recurrence of gastric ulcer or duodenal ulcer during low-dose aspirin administration; and - Prevention of recurrence of gastric ulcer or duodenal ulcer during nonsteroidal anti-inflammatory drug (NSAID) administration.
+- Healing and maintenance of healing of erosive esophagitis; - Adjunct to antibiotics in H. pylori treatment; - Gastric ulcer; - Duodenal ulcer; - · Prevention of recurrence of gastric ulcer or duodenal ulcer during low-dose aspirin administration; and - Prevention of recurrence of gastric ulcer or duodenal ulcer during nonsteroidal anti-inflammatory drug (NSAID) administration.